LangChain vs LangGraph Compared

 LangGraph's explicit control flow enables cost optimizations:

-LCEL (LangChain Expression Language): A declarative way to build chains that bridges some gaps between LangChain and LangGraph paradigms.
+- LCEL (LangChain Expression Language) is a declarative chain syntax that bridges some gaps between the two paradigms.

-Streaming Support: Both frameworks are improving streaming capabilities for real-time user experiences.
+- Both frameworks are improving streaming support for real-time UX.

 Conclusion